 Your health care team

 Your GP will arrange the first tests to assess your symptoms.
 If these tests do not rule out cancer, you will usually be referred to a specialist, such as a gynaecologist or gynaecological oncologist.
 The specialist will arrange further tests.

 To ensure the best outcome, it is recommended that you are treated in a specialist centre for gynaecological cancer.
-Call Cancer Council 13 11 20 for information about specialist centres in your area or to ask about assistance that may be available if you have to travel a long way for treatment.
+Call Cancer Council 13 11 20 for more information and to ask about patient travel assistance that may be available.

 View the Cancer Council NSW editorial policy.